 Hi, my name is Martin Bourdages.
 Welcome to my personal website ITNX.
 On this site, you can see some projects I made or am working on.
 I specialize in creating cool stuff using motors, computers, aluminum, and plastics.
 I also create the software that makes them live!
 I’ve started building robots to help solve school dropout problems by offering robot kits to schools and motivating students to learn more about science, engineering, and robotics.

 For more than 25 years, I helped develop the ID card security industry with my other company Aptika.
 Aptika sells ID card-related products in 87 countries and has serviced more than 14,000 customers.
 Aptika has managed large-scale onsite registration for World Energy Congress, World Police and Fire Games, FINA, Toronto Royal Visit, International Civil Aviation Organization (ICAO), and more. (www.aptika.com)

-In 1999 I developed a complete turnkey software solution (IDpack) for creating Photo ID cards, at it’s peak, we had more than 32,000 computers running IDpack today.
-IDpack is a software program for medium to large-sized organizations with high-security requirements.
-In 2020, I launched IDpack Cloud, a cloud-based solution for designing, managing, and printing ID cards online. (www.idpack.info)
+In 1999 I developed a complete turnkey software solution called IDpack for creating Photo ID cards, at it’s peak, we had more than 32,000 computers running IDpack.
+IDpack is a windows software program for medium to large-sized organizations with high-security requirements.
+In 2020, I launched IDpack Cloud, a cloud-based solution for designing, managing, and printing ID cards online. (www.idpack.cloud)

 Before Aptika and ITNX, I was an intranet/software consultant managing development teams for Hydro-Quebec, Compuware, STIQ, and the Canadian Centre for Architecture.